latolukasz/beeorm-doc/docs/guide/schema_update.md

 ```

 ::: tip
-Always run all alters in exact order.
-Starting from first one, then second one
-and so on.
-Very often previous alter is required in next one, for example first
-we need to create index on column and only then we can run query that defines
-foreign key.
+Make sure to execute all the alters in the exact order they are returned by the GetAlters() method.
+Often, a previous alter is required for a subsequent one, for example, creating an index on a column before defining a foreign key on it.
 :::

 ::: warning
-BeeORM is creating `DROP table ...` queries for all tables that exists in registered
-MySQL database that are NOT mapped as entity.
-This os one of reasons why you should always
-check all generated alters before executing them.
+BeeORM generates `DROP TABLE ...` queries for all tables in the registered MySQL database that are not mapped as entities.
+This is one of the reasons why you should always review all the generated alters before executing them.
 :::

-## Updating entity schema
+## Updating Entity Schema

-You can also use entity `beeorm.TableSchema` object to update it's database schema:
+You can also use the `beeorm.TableSchema` object of an entity to update its database schema.
+Here is an example:

 ```go{2}
 tableSchema := validatedRegistry.GetTableSchemaForEntity(&CategoryEntity{})